hchang604/wedding-guest-list-sorter/README.md

 ## Setup

-To use this program, put an excel sheet in the `./data` directory.
+To use this program, add your excel sheet to the `./data` directory.
 The excel sheet must be in the following format:

 ![image](https://github.com/alianza-dev/cm-cross-platform/assets/82110542/b85dffc5-a4df-4fbe-9ca7-d2f6318dc959)

+Be sure to rename your excel sheet to `chart.xlsx` otherwise the code will not work.
+You can also choose the edit the existing `chart.xlsx` in the `./data` directory.

 ## Run